-- The benefit of the PQA for senior management is that the key information on loan portfolio development can be analyzed in collaboration between the risk team and the commercial team in a systematic, concise and regular way, saving management time and focusing their attention on where their action is required. - The analysis extracts and highlights information about positive or negative developments which have a strong impact on portfolio growth and quality and which might require a response from management, in particular: - Growth-related aspects such as loan officer productivity, average loan size, overall portfolio size, disbursements. - Quality-related aspects such as effectiveness of collections and their impact on the portfolio at risk (PAR) and information about developments of the delinquent portfolio (e.g. movements of delinquent loans to higher/lower number of days past due). - Required actions identified in the discussion of the PQA can be documented and tracked, including: - Overdue collection activities focusing on a particular part of the portfolio (branches, regions, products, etc.) or specific delinquency categories like loans one-30 days past due. - Rules for individual loan officers concerning their particular activities.
+- The PQA benefits senior management because key information on loan portfolio development can be analyzed in collaboration between the risk team and the commercial team in a systematic, concise, and regular way, saving management time and focusing their attention on where their action is required. - The analysis extracts and highlights information about positive or negative developments that have a strong impact on portfolio growth and quality and that might require a response from management, in particular: - Growth-related aspects such as loan officer productivity, average loan size, overall portfolio size, and disbursements. - Quality-related aspects such as the effectiveness of collections and their impact on the portfolio at risk (PAR) and information about developments of the delinquent portfolio (e.g. movements of delinquent loans to higher/lower number of days past due). - Required actions identified in the discussion of the PQA can be documented and tracked, including: - Overdue collection activities focusing on a particular part of the portfolio (branches, regions, products, etc.) or specific delinquency categories like loans one-30 days past due. - Rules for individual loan officers concerning their particular activities.
 For example, based on individual PAR results, some loan officers might be allowed to only work on collection and renewals, but not new loans.